 $ cd ..

-$ rm neovim
+$ rm -rf neovim

-or you can use my script available here bash <(curl -s https://raw.githubusercontent.com/Thomashighbaugh/nvim/main/bin/install-latest-neovim.sh)
+bash <(curl -s https://raw.githubusercontent.com/Thomashighbaugh/nvim/main/bin/install-latest-neovim.sh)

 pip install neovim pynvim --user